Our Impact Stories

 Meet Angel

 After serving time, Angel joined our reentry program and transitional housing, determined to accomplish the goals he set for himself.
-Working alongside PBMR's staff, he successfully completed our program, gaining valuable skills and support for his new career working for Justice Equity Opportunity in the Lieutenant Governor's office.
+Working alongside PBMR's staff, he successfully completed our program, gaining valuable skills and support in his new career with the Justice, Equity, and Opportunity Initiative in Illinois Lieutenant Governor Julianna Stratton's office.

 Angel is thriving in his career and using his talents to create beautiful and functional spaces for others who are interested in creating the life they desire for themselves.
 During his time in our reentry program, he was praised for his attention to detail, strong work ethic, and positive attitude.

-Angel success is a testament to the power of second chances and the impact of our Reentry programming.
-Angel is pursuing is bachelor's degree and has become a role model for others, showing that with the right support and resources, anyone can overcome obstacles and achieve their goals.
+Angel's success is a testament to the power of second chances and the impact of our reentry programming.
+Angel is pursuing his bachelor's degree and has become a role model for others, showing that with the right support and resources, anyone can overcome obstacles and achieve their goals.

 Meet Cynthia